TSABM/inbre-retina/README.md

 Got xarray working, at least temporarily.
 It still crashes, but it tries to open the file.

 stuck trying to get the image data to render. searching for a solution on stack overflow.

+Ok changing the plan...
+Going to load the nd2 file reference into main memory for now and grab individual frames, actually I'm less sure now that would mean a lot of disc calls.

 ## Day 28 6/28/24
 9:25 am - 11:00 am